-The competition celebrates exciting research conducted by PhD students and cultivates academic, presentation and research communication skills.
-Developing these skills is useful for securing funding opportunities, meeting collaborators and networking with other HDR students.
+The competition celebrates exciting research conducted by PhD candidates and cultivates academic, presentation and research communication skills.
+Developing these skills is useful for securing funding opportunities, meeting collaborators and networking with other Higher Degree by Research (HDR) students.

 3 Minute Thesis is a three-minute presentation summarising your research, and its value to society, in front of a non-specialist audience.

 Preliminary competition heats are held within each faculty or University school.
-The winners of these heats compete in the University final, held on 20 August, as part of innovation Week.
+The winners of these heats compete in the University final, held in August, as part of innovation Week.

 The winner of the University final will then compete at the national finals against winners from other universities.

 You are eligible to enter the competition at all levels, if you are a current PhD or Professional Doctorate (Research) candidate and have successfully passed your first-year integrity milestone check by the date of your first presentation (including if your thesis is under submission).